omnilaboratory/obd/docs/OBD-README.md

 [GIN-debug] GET    /ws                       --> LightningOnOmni/routers.wsClientConnect (3 handlers)
 ```
 Which tells us the daemon is running.
-We are going to use WebSocket online testing tools to test our lightning commands.
+We are going to use WebSocket testing tools to test our obd commands.

 ## Step 4: Test channel operations using GUI testing tool.